Stardust Resort and Casino: Redevelopment and legacy

-Features
+Architecture and design

+Construction on the Stardust began in the summer of 1954.
+There is no evidence an architect was hired to design the structure.
+Instead, it is likely that the general contractor, Donald R. Patterson, did the design.
+The five hotel wings were designed by engineer Tung-Yen Lin.

 The Stardust was the largest hotel in the world when it opened, with 1,065 rooms.
 The rooms were located across six motel-like buildings, each named after a planet: Jupiter, Mars, Mercury, Neptune, Saturn, and Venus.
 Parking was provided outside each building.
 The casino measured 16500 sqft, and the resort interior featured rich red and deep brown coloring.
 The hotel included the Big Dipper swimming pool, measuring 105 ft long and containing 175000 gal.
 It also featured the Stardust Drive-In movie theater, located behind the resort.
 It was originally called the Motor-Vu.
 It predated the Stardust's opening, and was later replaced by the Budget Suites motel.
 The Stardust also had its own barbershop, which operated for more than 40 years, until the resort's closure.

 The Stardust took over the adjacent Royal Nevada hotel-casino in 1958, and joined it with the Stardust a year later.
 The casino, showroom, and restaurant at the Royal Nevada were converted into convention space and operated as the Stardust Auditorium.
 The Stardust heavily marketed its convention facilities.
 The Royal Nevada's hotel also became part of the Stardust, providing additional rooms.
 In November 1959, construction began on an additional hotel building.
 The $1 million structure would be three stories high and contain 160 rooms, with completion expected within five months.
 The nine-story hotel tower was added in 1964.

 The Stardust Country Club, located a few miles east of the resort, was added in 1961.
 The resort also owned and operated the off-site Stardust International Raceway, which held races from 1965 to 1968.
 The racetrack was created to attract high rollers to the resort.
 The track was located west of the resort, in an area that would later become Spring Valley, Nevada.
 When Parvin-Dohrmann purchased the Stardust in 1969, the company had little interest in the Stardust racetrack and soon sold it.
 The company also ended its lease of the golf course.